 Apr.
 5, 2021—On Sunday, April 4, VUPD received a report from a VU student who stated that she was a victim of an attempted kidnapping.

 Mar.
 31, 2021—On Tuesday, March 30, VUPD was made aware that earlier in the day, Belmont University’s Office of Campus Security received a report from a Belmont student walking in the Edgehill Village area who experienced an attempted kidnapping.

-Sep.
-3, 2019—On Sunday, Sept.
-1, VUPD received a report from a Campus Security Authority that a female student was sexually assaulted by a male student in a residential housing facility during the evening of Aug.
-31 or the early morning hours of Sept.
-1, 2019.
+Mar.
+30, 2021—On March 30, 2021, VUPD received a report from a Campus Security Authority that a female student was sexually assaulted by a male student during the evening hours of Saturday, March 27, 2021, in a residence hall.

 Mar.
 29, 2021—On March 27, 2021, VUPD received a report from a Campus Security Authority that a female student was sexually assaulted by a male acquaintance in a residence hall during the evening.

 Dec.
 7, 2020—The Annual Security and Fire Safety Report provides information on security-related services offered by the university.
 The 2020 report will be available after Dec.
 14.

 Oct.
 8, 2020—This fall the Vanderbilt University Police Department welcomed its newest member, Levi, a miniature pinscher mix, as the university’s second community K-9 officer.
 Levi serves as patrol partner to Sgt.
 Cheryl Bradley, a member of VUPD since 2010.

 Sep.
 16, 2020—As fall and the time change approaches, Vanderbilt University Public Safety reminds the Vanderbilt community to remain vigilant, whether traveling across campus or to other areas of Nashville, particularly as it begins to get darker earlier.